S5PYRO5S/Cache/README.md

 # Cache

 ### Description:
-The application is the project assignment for the course "Data-Structures" at the Harokopio University of Athens.
 The application is a work in progress that implements simple Cache algorithms.
 It currently implements the **LRU** (Least Recently Used) and the **MRU** (Most Recently Used) algorithms using a doubly linked list and a hashmap.
 Both algorithms have an expected time complexity of **O(1)** for both get and put operations.